799 organisations, and a refugee in Brussels, protest EU fisheries

 The 799 organisations protesting the continued involvement of the EU in the Saharan fishery include environmental groups such as Greenpeace International, human rights organisations such as Robert F. Kennedy Centre for Justice and Human Rights, national trade unions, political parties, the United Nations Associations of three countries, and almost all Saharawi civil society groups throughout the occupied territory, in refugee camps in Algeria, and among exiles in Europe.

 Morocco has occupied much of Western Sahara since November 1975, and has taken the natural resources of the territory, including a rich fishery along the Atlantic coast in contravention of international law.
 Virtually all international jurists who have studied the EU-Moroccan fisheries agreement have concluded the European Commission’s making of fisheries treaties with Morocco is illegal.
-Only last year, even the European Parliament’s own legal service has stated that the current agreement is in violation of international law, since there was no evidence that the Saharawi had been consulted or that they benefit from the agreement.
+Only last year, even the European Parliament’s own legal service has stated that the current agreement is in violation of international law, since there was no evidence that the Saharawi had given its consent.